SalomePlatform/adao/doc/en/tui.rst

 .. index:: single: setObserver

 **setObserver** (*Variable, Template, String, Script, Info*)
     This command allows to set an *observer* on the current or final calculation variable.
 Reference should be made to the description of the ':ref:`ref_observers_requirements` for their list and content, and to the :ref:`section_reference` to know what are the observable quantities.
 One defines as "*String*" the *observer* body, using a string including if necessary line breaks.
 It is recommended to use the patterns available by the argument "*Template*".
 In the case of a definition as "*Script*", the file must contain only the body of the function, as  described in the :ref:`ref_observers_requirements`.
 The "*Info*" variable contains an
     information string or can be void.

 Perform the calculation
 +++++++++++++++++++++++

-.. index:: single: executePythonScheme

-**executePythonScheme** ()
-    This command launches the complete calculation in the environment of the current Python interpreter, without interaction with YACS [YACS]_.
-The standard output and standard error are those of the Python interpreter.
-If necessary, the internal parallelism, of the algorithms in ADAO and of the simulation code used, is available.

 .. index:: single: execute
+.. index:: single: Executor
+.. index:: single: SaveCaseInFile

-**execute** ()
+**execute** (*Executor, SaveCaseInFile*)
-    This command is a user shorthand for "*executePythonScheme*".
+    This command launches the complete calculation in the execution environment chosen by the keyword *Executor*.
+This environment can be the current Python interpreter, without interaction with YACS (using the value "*Python*"), or the one of YACS (using the value "*YACS*").
+If a file is given in the keyword *SaveCaseInFile*, it will be used to save the associated version of commands file for the given execution environment.
+    During the execution, the usual outputs (standard and error) are the one of the chosen environment.
+If necessary (and if possible), the ADAO algorithms internal parallelism, the parallelism of YACS, and the internal parallelism of the simulation code(s) used, are available.

 Get the calculation results separately
 ++++++++++++++++++++++++++++++++++++++